Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/Image_Processing.md

 ![Function](../Images/Image_Processing/Detecting_Grey.png)

 This can be adjusted to detect the a white ball be adjusting the saturation parameters for the color detection.
-The algorithm's parameters the number of pixels with the same attribute can also be adjusted to detect smaller objects like the golf.The Big O analysis of this function would be O(n) because it is an iterative function that will go through all of the pixels provided [1].
+The algorithm's parameters for the intensity of the color can also be adjusted.
+The Big O analysis of this function would be O(n) because it is an iterative function that will go through all of the pixels provided [1].

 Once the golf ball has been detected based on color, the pixels repersenting the color can have an edge detection algorithm applied to it.
-With the contrast from the lights, the features of the golf ball will be very distinct from any other pixels, that are not repersenting the golf ball, in the color\
+With the contrast from the added lighting that will be implemented, the features of the golf ball will be distinct from any other pixels not representing the golf ball in the color detection results, similar to how the grey triangle on the game cartridge is still distinguishable in the picture above.
-detection results.
 The canny edge detection would be best suited for this since it not only filters our non-edges but also sets edges as weak and strong.
 The golf ball will have very strong, round edges making it highly detectable by the algorithm.
 The adjustable ranges to define an edge used by the open sources cv function also make it ideal.
 The results of calibrated canny edge algorithms can be seen below [2].

 ![Function](../Images/Image_Processing/Edge_Detection.PNG)